SixLabors/docs/articles/fonts/fontmetrics.md

 - direct glyph inspection

 For face names and other descriptive metadata, see [Font Metadata and Inspection](fontmetadata.md).
 For variable-font usage, see [Variable Fonts](variablefonts.md).

+### Practical guidance

+- Use font metrics when layout, decoration, glyph coverage, or variation axes matter.
+- Use font descriptions when the question is identity, naming, style, or version metadata.
+- Treat glyph availability as a layout input, not as a guarantee of final script quality.
+- Cache metrics-derived decisions with the font face and variation values that produced them.